 Weightlifter’s Shoulder / Osteolysis

-Weightlifter’s shoulder is an injury where the clavicle (collar bone) joins the shoulder blade.
-It’s most prevalent in the gym setting, however any activity involving repetitive or heavy use of the shoulder such as overhead work, swimming, surfing, throwing and boxing can cause weightlifter’s shoulder.
+Weightlifter’s shoulder is an injury of the AC Joint, where the clavicle (collar bone) joins the shoulder blade.
+While it’s most prevalent in the gym setting (hence the name), any activity involving repetitive or heavy use of the shoulder such as overhead work, swimming, surfing, throwing, and boxing can cause weightlifter’s shoulder.

-It causes pain and weakness during pushing exercises like bench press and shoulder press.
+It causes pain and weakness during pushing exercises like the bench press and shoulder press.

-The human shoulder has evolved from a weight bearing joint into a finely tuned series of joints enabling significant mobility and precise hand placement for skillful tasks.
+The human shoulder has evolved from a weight bearing joint, into a finely tuned series of joints enabling significant mobility and precise hand placement for skilful tasks.

 Whilst we are still capable of lifting and carrying heavy loads, the large compressive force on the AC joint can lead to inflammation and pain in the joint and the end of the clavicle bone.